 Module D examines the circulatory and respiratory systems, including the structure and function of the heart and lungs, along with diseases, disorders, diagnostic tests, anatomy and physiology, and medical terminology associated with these systems.
 Students apply knowledge of the electrical pathways of the heart muscle in preparation for applying electrocardiography leads and recording a 12-lead electrocardiogram (ECG).
 Students receive instruction in cardiopulmonary resuscitation (CPR) and the use of an automated external defibrillator (AED), which enables them to respond to cardiac emergencies.
 Students check vital signs and differentiate between normal values for pediatric and adult patients.
 Students obtain blood samples and prepare and administer injections.
 Students will discuss how to apply critical and creative thinking skills to analyzing and problem solving in the workplace and everyday life.
 Students study the preparation of a History and Physical examination report, along with demonstrating increasing speed and accuracy on the computer keyboard and in medical transcription.
 Students build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: MAINTRO Lecture Hours: 40 (20 in Theory/10 in Clinical Lab/10 in Computer Lab)
+Lecture: 40 Hrs.
+Lab: 40 Hrs.
+Prerequisite: MAINTRO discussed.
+Students gain working knowledge of radiology and nuclear medicine, in addition to various radiological examinations and patient preparation for these exams.
+Anatomy and physiology of the urinary system and the body's immunity, including the structure and functions, as well as common diagnostic exams and disorders related to these systems, is presented.
+Students perform common laboratory tests, check vital signs, and perform selected invasive procedures.
+Students learn essential medical terminology related to the body systems and topics introduced in the module.
+Students learn the skills involved in organizing and writing a paper.
+Students transcribe miscellaneous medical reports, along with demonstrating increasing speed and accuracy on the computer keyboard and in medical transcription.
+Students build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
+Out-of-class activities will be assigned and assessed as part of this module.
+Lecture: 40 Hrs.
+Lab: 40 Hrs.
+Prerequisite: MAINTRO

-Module E - Urinary, Blood, Lymphatic, and Immune Systems and Laboratory Procedures 6.0 Quarter Credits
+MODULE E - Urinary, Blood, Lymphatic, and Immune Systems and Laboratory Procedures